umut-akkaya/queue-load-balancer/Readme.md

 `RABBITMQ_HOST`: Rabbitmq server<br />
 `RABBITMQ_USER`: Rabbitmq auth user<br />
 `RABBITMQ_PASSWORD`: Rabbitmq auth password<br />
-`RABBITMQ_LB_QUEUE_NAME`: The queue name where the message will be forwarded.
+`RABBITMQ_LB_QUEUE_NAME`: The queue name where the message will be forwarded to.
 This is the queue name which your consumer will consume.<br />
 `RABBITMQ_REGISTERED_QUEUE_LIST`: Coma separated queue list which you want to load balance with.<br />
 `LB_WAIT_INTERVAL`: Loadbalancer wait interval to avoid high CPU utilization.
 ## Proof of Concept